The quick answer is if the discs and facet joints become inflamed, they may cause pain in the lower back in standing.

 Over time, the facet joints and disks may begin to wear out.
 This may lead to lower back pain in standing during normal daily activity.
 In standing, the spine has a curvature, which may increase contact between the facet joints.
 If there is inflammation in those joints, excessive standing may aggravate the inflammation and cause lower back pain in standing.

-Many people with low back pain experienced more pain with sitting than while standing.
+Many people experience more low back pain with sitting than while standing.
 But, if you are one of the people who have more pain in standing, here are some tips to try:

 Typically, people with low back pain report increased pain with sitting instead of standing.
 This is due to the spine's flexion, which occurs in the seated position, which may increase compression on the lumbar disks.
 In this case, the standing may decrease symptoms and limit the excessive forces on the disks.
 This may help to decrease lower back and hip pain.

 If you would like to learn more about the lower back's anatomy, please go to: https://www.joionline.net/library/show/anatomy_of_the_spine/ or https://www.joionline.net/trending/content/lower-back-anatomy-and-low-back-pain